Learning Signed Hyper Surfaces for Oriented Point Cloud Normal Estimation: Related Work

-\textbf{Consistent Normal Orientation}.
-To make the unoriented normals have consistent orientations, early approaches mainly focus on local consistency and use the orientation propagation strategy upon a minimum spanning tree (MST) to let the adjacent points have the same orientations, such as the pioneering work of~\cite{hoppe1992surface} and its improved methods~\cite{seversky2011harmonic,wang2012variational,schertler2017towards,xu2018towards,jakob2019parallel}.
+To make the unoriented normals have globally consistent orientations, early approaches mainly focus on local consistency and use the orientation propagation strategy upon a minimum spanning tree (MST) to let the adjacent points have the same orientations, such as the pioneering work of~\cite{hoppe1992surface} and its improved methods~\cite{konig2009consistent,seversky2011harmonic,wang2012variational,schertler2017towards,xu2018towards,jakob2019parallel}.
 These methods have many limitations in real applications as we introduced earlier.
-ODP~\cite{metzer2021orienting} aims to achieve global consistency by introducing a dipole propagation strategy across the partitioned patches, but its robustness may suffer from the patch partition.
-On the contrary, some alternative approaches propose to solve the consistent normal orientation through volumetric representation.
-They are usually developed for reconstructing surfaces from unoriented points by various techniques, such as signed distance functions~\cite{mullen2010signing,mello2003estimating}, variational formulations~\cite{walder2005implicit,huang2019variational,alliez2007voronoi}, visibility~\cite{katz2007direct,chen2010binary}, isovalue constraints~\cite{xiao2022point} and active contours~\cite{xie2004surface}.
-Recently, a few works~\cite{guerrero2018pcpnet,hashimoto2019normal,wang2022deep} explore to predict oriented normals through end-to-end deep networks.
+Typical examples are that noisy and sharp features may lead to incorrect orientation propagation, and local errors will spread to larger regions and eventually result in severe performance degradation.
+In addition, the orientation step cannot correct the wrong directions of the initial unoriented normal (\eg, orthogonal to the true normal).
+Wang \etal\cite{wang2012variational} present a variational model that makes normals perpendicular to and consistent along the shape surface by minimizing a combination of the Dirichlet energy and the coupled-orthogonality deviation.
+Their method requires parameter fine-tuning for complex features and may fail on data with outliers.
+Schertler \etal~\cite{schertler2017towards} formulate the orientation process as a graph-based energy minimization problem, which is solved by improved quadratic pseudo-Boolean optimization~\cite{rother2007optimizing}.
+However, the accuracy of their orientation depends heavily on the chosen normal flipping criterion.
+Jakob \etal~\cite{jakob2019parallel} perform a graph-based energy optimization on the GPU for the entire point cloud.
+It uses a parallel greedy solver to achieve faster speed than previous works.
+Although the above works propose different improved flip criteria or formulate orientation as various global optimization problems to reduce the failure rate of orientation inversion, it is still difficult to guarantee robustness to different inputs.
+ODP~\cite{metzer2021orienting} aims to achieve global consistency by introducing a dipole propagation strategy across the partitioned patches, but its robustness may suffer from the patch partition of nearby gaps or nested structures.
+GCNO~\cite{xu2023globally} proposes to characterize the requirements of an acceptable winding-number field.
+The oriented normals are found by utilizing these requirements to ensure global consistency and relying on the Voronoi diagram to estimate normals.
+However, its optimization is extremely time-consuming for a large number of points since it needs to repeatedly evaluate the winding number of each data point and each query point.
+NGLO~\cite{li2023NGLO} first predicts coarse normals with global consistency from the whole point cloud by learning implicit functions, and then refines the normals based on local information to improve their accuracy.
+In contrast, some other approaches~\cite{guerrero2018pcpnet,hashimoto2019normal,wang2022deep} explore to gather information of different scales and directly predict oriented normals through end-to-end deep networks.
 These methods focus on learning a general mapping from point clouds to normals and neglect the underlying surface distribution for normal orientation, leading to a sub-optimal solution.
+In conclusion, the global orientation of point cloud normals is still an open problem with much room for improvement.